Global classification of generic multi-vector fields of top degree: Nambu structures

 \item[(ii)] the Fundamental Identity:

 \end{enumerate} \end{definition}

 The Liebniz rule shows that the operator $X_{f_1,\dots,f_{r-1}}:C^\infty (M)\to C^\infty (M)$ which is associated to $r-1$ functions $f_1,\dots,f_{r-1}$ by

 is a derivation and hence a vector field.
-This is called the \emph{Hamiltonian vector field} associated with $f_1,\dots,f_r$.
-More generally, the Leibniz identity shows that we have a $r$-vector field $\Lambda\in\mathfrak{X}^r(M)$ such that
+This is called the \emph{Hamiltonian vector field} associated with $f_1,\dots,f_{r-1}$.
+More generally, the Leibniz identity shows that we have an $r$-vector field $\Lambda\in\mathfrak{X}^r(M)$ such that

-On the other hand, the Fundamental Identity is equivalent to the fact that the flow of any Hamiltonian vector field $X_{f_1,\dots,f_{r-1}}$ is a canonical transformation, i.e., preserves Nambu brackets.
+On the other hand, the Fundamental Identity is equivalent to the fact that the flow of any Hamiltonian vector field $X_{f_1,\dots,f_{r-1}}$ is a \emph{canonical transformation}, i.e, preserves Nambu brackets.
 Its infinitesimal version reads

-Obviously, for Nambu structures of top degree the Fundamental Identity becomes void.
+For Nambu structures of top degree the Fundamental Identity becomes void \cite{Va}.